-Best Allergy-Friendly, Dairy Free Gluten Free Restaurants in Savannah, GA
+Best Allergy-Friendly, Dairy Free and Gluten Free Restaurants in Savannah, GA

 My husband and I spent a few days in downtown Savannah, GA recently.
 I have several food allergies and wondered if we’d find food for me.
 But it actually went rather well!
-Today, we’re sharing allergy-friendly, especially dairy free gluten free restaurants in Savannah, GA!
+Today, we’re sharing allergy-friendly, especially dairy-free and gluten-free restaurants in Savannah, GA!

 Traveling with dietary restrictions and food sensitivities is not always easy.
 That’s why we’re collecting lists of the best restaurants we’ve found to accommodate the most common allergens and diets.